TJM-TGC/plotly-challenge/README.md

 # plotly-challenge
 - To Do: Load Data -- Completed!
-    - Where is the Gauge?
+    - Where is the Gauge?  -- Check, it just took a little while.